-How long do most workers’ comp settlements take?
+How long do most workers’ compensation settlements take?

-What is the most common injury claim on workman’s comp?
+What is the most common injury claim on workman’s compensation?

 The most common injury claim filed under workers’ compensation is for strains, sprains, and tears, which account for about 33 percent of all workers’ compensation claims.